drduh/YubiKey-Guide/README.md

 This repository includes a [`passphrase.html`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.html) template to help with credential transcription.
 Save the [raw file](https://github.com/drduh/YubiKey-Guide/raw/refs/heads/master/templates/passphrase.html), open in a browser to render and print.

-Mark the corresponding character on sequential rows for each character in the passphrase. [`passphrase.txt`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.txt) can also be printed without a browser:
+Mark the corresponding character on sequential rows for each passphrase character. [`passphrase.txt`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.txt) can also be printed without a browser:

 ```bash
 lp -d Printer-Name passphrase.txt